ChowWaiTin/Learning-and-Testing-with-Github/Learning Git with Real-Life Applications/1. Setting up the Pre-requisites/Download and Install Git Bash.md

    * After downloading the installer, run the *Git-2.40.1-64-bit.exe file* to proceed with the installation

    * To continue with the installation, [click here](./Git%20Bash%20(Windows)%20Tutorial.mkv) to watch the video tutorial.

+   * After you have finished the installation of Git Bash, using the command prompt enter:
+      ```
+      git --version
+      ```
+      This to check that you have installed Git Bash and the version installed